microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/examples/v1.0-beta/Update-MgWindowsUpdatesDeploymentAudience.md

 		}
 	)
 }
-Update-MgWindowsUpdatesDeploymentAudience -DeploymentId $deploymentId -BodyParameter $params
+Update-MgBetaWindowsUpdatesDeploymentAudience -DeploymentId $deploymentId -BodyParameter $params
 ```
-This example shows how to use the Update-MgWindowsUpdatesDeploymentAudience Cmdlet.
+This example shows how to use the Update-MgBetaWindowsUpdatesDeploymentAudience Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).